Is ice cream safe to eat in pregnancy?

 The expert view

-There are three main types of ice cream, which have different recommendations.
+There are three main types of ice cream, and they each have different recommendations.

-The NHS advises that soft ice creams (the most common ones that you buy in the supermarket) should be fine to eat when you're pregnant, as they are processed products.
-This means they are made with pasteurised milk and eggs, so there's no risk of salmonella food poisoning.
+• Ice cream sold in tubs and on sticks by supermarkets and shops should be absolutely fine to eat when you're pregnant, according to NHS advice.
+That's because they are processed products, made with pasteurised milk and eggs, so there's no risk of salmonella food poisoning.

 There's one other thing you might want to bear in mind about your ice cream consumption during pregnancy.
-"Premium ice creams are high in saturated fat and sugar so it's best not to eat them too often,” points out Dr Conway.
-“Instead choose frozen yogurt, which contains much less fat or better still make your own by blending fruit and yogurt and popping it in the freezer.
-Bananas work particularly well as they taste sweet and provide a nice creamy texture."
+"Most ice creams are high in saturated fat and sugar, so it's best not to eat them too often," says Dr Conway.
+"A good alternative is shop-bought frozen yogurt, which contains much less fat.
+Better still, make your own by blending fruit and yogurt and popping it in the freezer.
+Bananas work particularly well for this, as they taste sweet and provide a nice creamy texture."

-Read more about which desserts are safe in pregnancy:
+Read more about which foods are safe in pregnancy:

 Authors